New York City schools to close again as city fights virus

 NEW YORK (AP) — New York City is shuttering schools to try to stop the renewed spread of the coronavirus, Mayor Bill de Blasio said Wednesday in a painful about-face for one of the first big U.S. school systems to bring students back to classrooms this fall.

-The nation’s largest public school system will halt in-person learning Thursday, the mayor said in a tweet.
+The nation’s largest public school system will halt in-person learning Thursday, the mayor said.

-“Please note that this is a temporary closure, and school buildings will reopen as soon as it is safe to do so,” Department of Education Chancellor Richard Carranza said in a letter to parents.
+At an afternoon news conference, the Democrat said plans were being made to bring in-person learning back as quickly as possible if the infection rate drops, though he cautioned that the bar to return would be higher than it was to close down.

+“We’re going to fight this back.
+This is a setback but it’s a setback we will overcome,” de Blasio said.

+Department of Education Chancellor Richard Carranza stressed that school would still be in session remotely.

 The city had said since summer that school buildings would close if 3% of all the coronavirus tests performed citywide over a seven-day period came back positive.
-As the rate neared that point last week, de Blasio advised parents to prepare for a possible shutdown within days.
+As the rate neared that point last week, de Blasio advised parents to prepare for a possible shutdown.

-The mayor said the rate has now passed that mark.
+The mayor said the rate equaled that mark as of Tuesday.

 The city’s more than 1 million public school students will now be taught entirely online, as most already are.
 As of the end of October, only about 25% of students had gone to class in school this fall, far fewer than officials had expected.